 First Input Delay has to do with the interactiveness of a page.

 It measures how fast your website starts to process a task in response to a visitor’s action on your website.
-For example, from when they click on a button to when your website starts to process that action, such as to open the page that button links to.
+For example, when they click on a button to when your website starts to process that action, such as opening the page that the button links to.

 What Is Cumulative Layout Shift (CLS)

-It’s important to minimise this because it can affect user experience.
+It’s important to minimise CLS because it can affect user experience.
 Remember this:

 This is a classic Cumulative Layout Shift problem.
 Having this sort of situation can frustrate website visitors.
 Some of the ways to reduce CLS are defining image dimension in HTML and using rel=“preload” for web fonts.